-M.S.-CIE and M.Eng.: The Master of Science (M.S.) and the Master of Engineering (M.Eng.) degrees are graduate degrees designed for students who have completed the B.S. in civil engineering at either George Mason University or another university.
+M.S.-CIE: The Master of Science (M.S.) graduate degree is designed for students who have completed the B.S. in civil engineering at either George Mason University or another university.
 For GMU B.S.-CIE students, an accelerated, articulated B.S.-M.S. program is also available.
-These Master’s degrees educate students in a specialization within civil engineering science and design.
+The Master’s degree educate students in a specialization within civil engineering science and design.
 With the growing complexity in civil engineering science and design, the Master’s degree is increasingly expected for high level practice in civil engineering that requires more preparation than the B.S. degree.
-The American Society of Civil Engineering now advocates for the M.S. or the M.Eng., rather than the B.S., as the requirement for P.E. registration, although it is not required at present.
+The American Society of Civil Engineering now advocates for the M.S., rather than the B.S., as the requirement for P.E. registration, although it is not required at present.

-These degrees prepare graduates to practice in civil engineering for: federal, state, or local government; engineering design firms; construction firms; public utilities; non-governmental organizations; and local and regional planning firms.
-These degrees serve as a solid foundation for subsequent study in architecture, law, business, economics, finance, and public policy and administration.
-The M.S.-CIE and M.Eng. curricula are described at Graduate Studies.
+This degree prepares graduates to practice in civil engineering for: federal, state, or local government; engineering design firms; construction firms; public utilities; non-governmental organizations; and local and regional planning firms.
+It also serves as a solid foundation for subsequent study in architecture, law, business, economics, finance, and public policy and administration.
+The M.S.-CIE is described at Graduate Studies.

 The M.S.-CIE requires focused coursework, in addition to either an independent study project or a research thesis in any of the six specializations offered in the department including: construction engineering; environmental engineering; geotechnical engineering; structural engineering; transportation engineering; or water resources engineering.
 Full-time students typically complete the degree in one and a half to two years.